 Tulsa's former Black Wall Street tries to remake itself

-In this undated photo provided by Tulsa Historical Society and Museum, Greenwood neighborhood also known as Black Wall Street in Tulsa, Okla., is burned down during a race riot in 1921.
-The once-prosperous section of Tulsa that became the site of one of the worst race riots in American history is attempting to remake itself again after decades of neglect.
+In this Thursday, Dec.
+15, 2016 photo, Donna Jackson, NorthTulsa100 executive director, walks through a vacant lot for sale in north Tulsa, Okla.
+A once-prosperous section of Tulsa that became the site of one of the worst race riots in American history is attempting to remake itself again after decades of neglect.

 Add your comments below